CharaChorder/docs/docs/Master Forge.rst

   * two on the bottom back, under the two back rubber feet
   * one on the bottom front center (this screw is longer than the two back screws)

-Three :ref:`bookend rails<Master Forge:The Bookend Rails>` are held in place with M3 nylon screws, on the left shoulder, right shoulder, and at the back.
+Three :ref:`bookend rails<Master Forge:The Bookend Rails>` are held in place with M3 steel screws, on the left shoulder, right shoulder, and at the back.

 The feet are round, rubberized and help the device to have a grip on desks and other smooth surfaces.